Rakhyvel/Orng_old/documentation.md

 >
 IntOrBoolOrChar2::Type = IntOrBool || IntOrChar
 ```
-#### Maybe Sum Types
+#### Maybe Enum Types
 Maybe types represent the idea that data may exist, or may not.
 They are constructed using the prefix `?` type operator.
-The resulting sum type has two fields, a field called `nothing` with a void type, and a field called `something` with the base type.
+The resulting enum type has two fields, a field called `nothing` with a void type, and a field called `something` with the base type.
 ```
 -- The following two types are equivalent MaybeInt1::Type = <nothing, something:Int>